-The unrealized losses on fifty-five securities were caused by interest rate changes.
-Because the Company does not intend to sell the securities and it is not more likely than not that the Company will be required to sell the securities before recovery of the amortized cost bases, at maturity, the Company does not consider these securities to be other-than-temporarily impaired at December 31, 2021.
+The unrealized losses on 228 securities at December 31, 2023 were caused by interest rate changes.
+Because the Company does not intend to sell the securities and it is not more likely than not that the Company will be required to sell the securities before recovery of the amortized cost bases, at maturity, the Company does not consider these securities to be credit impaired at December 31, 2023.